decomverse/ACTIONet/README.md

 ```bash
 brew install hdf5 suite-sparse
 ```
-Some of the dependent R packages also require [XQuartz](https://www.xquartz.org) to be installed:
+Some of the dependent R packages also require [XQuartz](https://www.xquartz.org) to be installed.

 ### Installing ACTIONet R Package